jill-baker/tornado-insurance-hazard-repo/scripts/readme.md

 - XGBoost (final selected model)

 ## Evaluation Metrics
-- Recall: Primary method of priotitization to identify high-risk counties
+- Recall: Primary method of prioritization to identify high-risk counties
 - PR-AUC

+## Custom Function
+- get_predictions()
+   Created for consistent classification threshold across models:
+   Used a 0.3 threshold lowered from the default 0.5 to prioritize recall, ensuring that fewer high-risk counties are missed.
+- prSummary()
+   Created to allow precision-recall AUC (PR-AUC) evaluation within caret, which does include this as a tuning metric and this was required for my analysis.

 ## Validation
 - Time-based train/test split